These airlines are making masks optional after mandate struck down - KRDO

 After a federal judge in Florida struck down the Biden administration’s mask mandate for airplanes and other public transport methods, airlines are starting to act.

-Several US airlines announced Monday that masks are now optional on their aircraft — Delta Air Lines, American Airlines, United Airlines, Southwest Airlines and Alaska Airlines.
+A few US airlines announced Monday that masks are now optional on their aircraft — Delta Air Lines, United Airlines, Southwest Airlines and Alaska Airlines.

 Delta Air Lines says it is making masks optional, and warned travelers they “may experience inconsistent enforcement during the next 24 hours as this news is more broadly communicated.”